 (b) Town Board Decision.
 Following the public hearing, the Town Board may take immediate action or set a date for the meeting at which time they shall make a final decision on the Operator's license.
 If a special meeting is warranted, the applicant shall pay the additional fees incurred for the special meeting.
 The Town Board shall review the retained expert's report as well as public comments made at the public hearing.
-The Town Board shall grant the license if it determines that the operation of the mine including any processing facility will be consistent with the minimum standards set forth in Section 46.07 and this Chapter and does not create adverse cumulative impacts on the Town's public health, safety and welfare.
+The Town Board shall grant the license if it determines that the operation of the mine including any processing facility will be consistent with the minimum standards and the purposes of this Chapter.
 If the Town Board denies the license, the applicant may request a hearing under the provisions of Section 46.09(3).